YOUR OWN PURPOSE-BUILT WINDOW ON THE UNIVERSE

 The Observatory uses experienced Star Guides to lead activities and provide expertise and support to groups and individuals visiting the North Pennines Observatory.
 All of our guides have been recruited both for their enthusiasm and knowledge of astronomy and their skills in communicating with audiences of all ages and levels of experience.

-Chair of North Pennines Astronomy Society, Gary is an experienced astrophotographer and astronomer and also a qualified secondary science teacher.
+Chair of North Pennines Astronomy Society, Gary is an experienced astrophotographer and astronomer, and also a qualified physics teacher.
+He is a Fellow of the Royal Astronomical Society, and has been accredited as a Leading STEM Educator.
 Gary is enthusiastic about showing people how to navigate and photograph the night sky, and helping them discover more about the workings of the universe.

 DR FRED STEVENSON